 Volunteerism in Sri Lanka

-Sri Lanka has a long and rich cultural history of volunteerism molded by socio-cultural practices, infused within almost all aspects of human activity.
-It has largely taken the form of donation of labour (commonly known as “Shramadana”) and traditional knowledge that has permeated Sri Lankan communities.
-Diverse ethno-religious traditions in the country have embodied diverse notions of volunteerism, giving rise to many forms of volunteer practices.
+Sri Lanka has a long history and rich culture of volunteerism molded by socio-cultural practices, permeating almost all aspects of human activity.
+It has largely taken the form of donation of labour, commonly known as “Shramadana” and traditional knowledge that has permeated Sri Lankan communities.
+Diverse ethno-religious traditions in the country have embodied varying notions of volunteerism, giving rise to many forms of volunteer practices.

-Volunteerism makes specific contributions by generating well-being for people and their communities.
-Through the high levels of pervasive social infusion of volunteer culture, the values of solidarity, reciprocity, mutual trust, belonging and empowerment are embedded within the practice of volunteerism in Sri Lanka.
+Through the high levels of pervasive social infusion of volunteer culture, the values of solidarity, reciprocity, mutual trust and empowerment are embedded within the practice of volunteerism in Sri Lanka.